 An email notice will be sent when the inquiry has been accepted by the WEDnetPA partner.
 After receiving this email, complete the application process:

-- Step #1: Electronically execute or upload a signed MOA. - Step #2: Complete a training plan. - Step #3: Review application information and submit to WEDnetPA partner. - Step #4: WEDnetPA partner reviews and approves. - Step #5: State Office reviews and awards contract.
+- Electronically sign the MOA.

+- Create a training plan.

+- Submit your application.

+- Your WEDnetPA partner reviews your application.

+- The State Office reviews and awards your contract.

 Application Timeline: